nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-In this release, we introduce the new config option `metrics.serverDomain`, which allows you to configure a custom white-label domain for nanoStream Cloud metrics and telemetry endpoints.
+In this release, we introduce the new config option `metrics.serverDomain`, which allows you to configure a custom white-label domain htmlFor nanoStream Cloud metrics and telemetry endpoints.

 ### **Changelog**

 ### Added

-- option `metrics.serverDomain` enabling to configure a custom white-label domain name for nanoStream Cloud metrics/telemetry endpoints
+- option `metrics.serverDomain` enabling to configure a custom white-label domain name htmlFor nanoStream Cloud metrics/telemetry endpoints

 ## **[4.30.1]**